lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 the **gather** / **take** built-in P6's functions, which has some interesting features:

-* *It has a dynamic scope:* it doesn't care about how many calls down are need to find a **take**.
+* *It has a dynamic scope:* it doesn't care about how many calls down are needed to find a **take**.

 * *Is a list generator:* useful for list processing with filters and transformers.